longevitypartners/policy_platform/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of Kish seriously.
+We take the security of Policy Platform seriously.
 If you believe you have found a security vulnerability, please report it to us through GitHub's private vulnerability reporting feature:

 1. Go to the repository's "Security" tab
 2. Click on "Report a vulnerability"